Washington to close metro stations, Delta bans guns to D.C. ahead of inauguration

 Sherrill, who has accused Republicans of inciting the pro-Trump mob, said she saw colleagues leading groups on “reconnaissance” tours of the Capitol the day before the Jan.
 6 attack.

-Reporting by Doina Chiacu, Susan Heavey, David Shephardson, David Lawder, Mark Hosenball, Andy Sullivan in Washington, Barbara Goldberg in New York and Tracy Rucinski in Chicago; Writing by Makini Brice; Editing by Heather Timmons and Howard Goller
+Reporting by Doina Chiacu, Susan Heavey, David Shephardson, David Lawder, Mark Hosenball, Andy Sullivan, Andrea Shalal in Washington, Barbara Goldberg in New York and Tracy Rucinski in Chicago; Writing by Makini Brice; Editing by Heather Timmons and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.